ubirch/ubirch-client-go/README.md

    If your request was submitted, you'll get a `200` response code.

    The HTTP response body from the client is a JSON map containing the data hash and the UPP, that has been sent to the UBIRCH backend, and the response from the backend, which is a UPP as well.
-UPPs are in *msgpack*-format.
+UPPs are in *MessagePack* format.

    ```json
     {